La La La Human Steps

 La La La Human Steps was a Québécois contemporary dance group in Canada, active between 1980 and 2015, known for its energetic, acrobatic style involving fast-paced and athletic physical contact.
 Its signature move was the barrel jump – a gravity-defying, fully horizontal, mid-air barrel roll.

-The first mention of the group in The New York Times, after the premiere of Human Sexy, stated:
+The first mention of the group in The New York Times, after the premiere of Human Sex, stated: